dramiajr/Arch-Setup/README.md

 # Arch Linux Styling Configs & Files

-#### These is my personal styling setup for Arch Linux.
+#### These are my personal styling setup for Arch Linux.
 My goal was to keep it somewhat minimal and incorporate a unified aesthetic across diffrent desktop components.
 Enjoy!

 ## Desktop Preview